wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

+= TODO 3.9.8 =
+- Added Hebrew Language translation to the plugin.
+The Hebrew translation file was submitted by Sagi Cooper.
+- Added extra condition to address the "Invalid argument supplied" error that a few users were getting.

 = 3.9.7 =
 - Added a new feature to open the checkout page in a new tab/window when user clicks the checkout button.